Lennart401/LernfabrikProjekt/README.md

 At this point there aren't many libraries required, but more will be added once the project matures.
 - the required Arduino mbed libraries
 - [I2C Device Library](https://github.com/jrowberg/i2cdevlib) from jrowberg

+## Library Source Adjustments
+Since the Arduino mbed API is still in its infancy, some library source code edits are required to compile this code.

+### MPU6050 Library
+At the very end of `MPU6050.cpp` there is a macro `printfloatx` defined, which uses the `char *dtostrf` function, that, at the point of writing, is not yet included in the Arduino mbed library.
+To fix the issue, the following code has to be pasted above the macro:

+    char *dtostrf (double val, signed char width, unsigned char prec, char *sout) {
+	    char fmt[20];
+	    sprintf(fmt, "%%%d.%df", width, prec);
+	    sprintf(sout, fmt, val);
+	    return sout;
+    }

+Futhermore, the definition of `BUFFER_LENGTH` from `I2Cdev.cpp` does not make it to `MPU6050.cpp` for some reason and the file fails to compile.
+To fix it, simple add the guarded definition of BUFFER_LENGTH to the file just above the method where it is needed, `int8_t MPU6050::GetCurrentFIFOPacket(uint8_t*, uint8_t)`:

+    #ifndef BUFFER_LENGTH
+    // band-aid fix for platforms without Wire-defined BUFFER_LENGTH (removed from some official implementations)
+    #define BUFFER_LENGTH 32
+    #endif